 When you transfer your emails, the messages are imported automatically in the background.
-Unlike Proton’s Import-Export app, which needs to remain open for the whole duration of your transfer, with Import Assistant you can use Proton Mail normally, log out, or close the browser while the migration is in progress.
+Unlike Proton’s Import-Export app(new window), which needs to remain open for the whole duration of your transfer, with Import Assistant you can use Proton Mail normally, log out, or close the browser while the migration is in progress.

 Because Import Assistant transfers your messages directly to Proton Mail’s servers, you also don’t need to install any download or install any application.
 Proton Mail encrypts your messages the moment they arrive in your account and no one but you, not even Proton, can then access their content.

 Import Assistant also comes with instructions on how to prepare your Gmail or Yahoo account for import.
 You can customize your import by choosing the folders you want to migrate, the time range of the imported messages, and any labels you want to apply in your Proton Mail account.